1948 Georgetown Hoyas football team

 The 1948 Georgetown Hoyas football team was an American football team that represented Georgetown University as an independent during the 1948 college football season.
 In their 14th and final season under head coach Jack Hagerty, the Hoyas compiled a 3–4–1 record and were outscored by a total of 103 to 98.

+In the final Litkenhous Difference by Score System ratings for 1948, Georgetown was ranked at No. 99.

 The team played its home games at Griffith Stadium in Washington, D.C.